snowplow/snowplowanalytics.com/_posts/2019-11-01-snowplow-r117-biskupin/index.md

 ## TLS port binding and certificate

+A new version of the Scala Stream Collector can be found on [our Docker Hub repository](https://hub.docker.com/r/snowplow/scala-stream-collector-kinesis/tags) under `0.17.0` tag.

 For example to start up an ssl-enabled, auto-upgrade server, following config can be used, collector configuration should contain:
 ```json
 ssl {